The most important way to reduce poverty is to create jobs.

 The private sector plays a critical role as nine out of ten jobs in low- and middle-income countries are created in the private sector.

-Norfund investment companies contribute to job creation by hiring employees and by purchasing goods and services from local suppliers, thereby enabling these businesses to grow and expand.
+Companies Norfund have invested in contribute to job creation by hiring employees and by purchasing goods and services from local suppliers, thereby enabling these businesses to grow and expand.

 Access to finance and electricity are preconditions for the development of enterprises and thereby also contribute indirectly to job creation.
 Finally, by paying taxes, all the companies contribute to government revenues and spending ability, stimulating further job creation in public service sectors such as health and education.